simo1c/GateMeClass/manual/readme.md

 print(res$cell_signatures)
 ```
 <p align="justify">
 Suppose we want to extract a marker table from a dataset in which we know that monocytic subsets were gated considering the medium expression of CD11b.
 In that case, GateMeClass needs the presence of three subsets with the following labels: monocytes_CD11bhi, monocytes_CD11bmid and monocytes_CD11b-.
 The syntax is important and must be "cell_type_name"_"marker_name[hi|mid|-]".
-If we have these labels in the reference dataset we can execute <i>GateMeClass_train</i>.
+If we have these labels in the reference dataset we can take into account medium expression of that marker in <i>GateMeClass_train</i>.
 </p>

 ### Method 3.
 Training and classification in one step